Port Arthur Historic Site - Tasman Peninsula

 The Port Arthur Historic Site is open daily from 8am to 5pm and operating in line with State Government health advice.
 Book your visit before you arrive and for the latest information check the Port Arthur Historic Site website. www.portarthur.org.au

 The Port Arthur Historic Site is Australia's most intact and evocative convict site and one of Australia's great tourist attractions.

-The Site has more than 30 buildings, ruins and restored period homes, dating from the prison’s establishment in 1830 until its closure in 1877.
+Located on the Tasman Peninsula, the site has more than 30 buildings, ruins and restored period homes dating from the prison's establishment in 1830 until its closure in 1877.
 During this time around 12,500 convicts served sentences and for many it was a living hell.

 Today, the site sits in 40 hectares of landscaped grounds and you'll need plenty of time to fully experience all that it has to offer.

-Site entry is valid for two consecutive days and includes an Introductory Guided Walking Tour, harbour cruise, access to the museum, access to the Convict Study Centre and Interpretation Gallery and the site of the Dockyard.
+Entry is valid for two consecutive days and includes a guided walking tour, harbour cruise, entry to the museum, the Convict Study Centre and Interpretation Gallery, and the site of the dockyard.

 The Port Arthur Historic Site is open every day of the year.